ialbluwi/11102-s26/lessons/basics.md

 Even if a sentence is correct grammatically, it might not make any sense.
 For example, `I idea ate` has incorrect syntax, whereas `I ate an idea` is grammatically correct but makes no sense.
 In Python, `1 + "Hello"` has correct grammar (left-hand operand followed by operator `+` followed by right-hand operand), but adding `1` to `"Hello"` is not possible.

 ### Logic Error
 Both the syntax and the semantics can be correct, but the program can still produce incorrect results if the _logic_ used is incorrect.
-For example, `circumference = width * height` has correct syntax and semantics (assuming `width` and `height` are numbers), but the equation computes the _area_, not the _circumference_!
+For example, `perimeter = width * height` has correct syntax and semantics (assuming `width` and `height` are numbers), but the equation computes the _area_, not the _perimeter_!

 Compilers and interpreters can detect errors due to violations of the language rules, but they can't detect _logic_ errors.
 It is the responsibility of the programmers to detect such errors.